Meet the 2018 Brilliance Awards Judges

 Laurie Ehrlich joined CESJDS in 2014 as its first-ever Director of Marketing & Communications.
 Her expertise lies in digital strategy, content curation and marketing, and social media.
 Prior to CESJDS, Laurie spent 12 years in non- and for-profit marketing and communications, including 4 years at the Solar Electric Power Association (SEPA) where she built the organization’s social media presence and engagement strategy, and created a system in which to analyze web, email, and social media metrics.
 Laurie holds a M.B.A. from Fordham’s Gabelli School of Business in New York City and a B.S. from the University of Maryland, College Park.

 Creative Director and Principal

-Carolyn Eiseman, founder, owner and creative director of CEH Design Inc. She has more than 30 years of experience working with independent schools and has a demonstrated talent for transforming ideas into visual elements, creating award winning online and print publications.
-A natural at collaboration and project coordination, she understands the challenges faced by independent schools and is focused on achieving results that not only answer those challenges, but also dynamically engage the audience.
-Carolyn has been invited to be a guest faculty member at the CASE Summer Institute, School Connections Admissions Summit and has presented workshops at TABS and NAIS.
+Carolyn Eiseman, founder, owner and creative director of CEH Design Inc. She has more than 30 years of experience working with independent schools and has a demonstrated talent for transforming ideas into visual elements, creating award-winning online and print publications.
+A natural at collaboration and project coordination, she understands the challenges faced by independent schools.
+Carolyn is focused on achieving results that not only answer those challenges but also dynamically engage the audience.
+She has been invited to be a guest faculty member at the CASE Summer Institute, School Connections Admissions Summit and has presented workshops at TABS and NAIS.

 Director of Marketing and Communications